SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
 By default the Solace VMR will run with the “default” message VPN configured and ready for messaging.
 Going forward, this tutorial assumes that you are using the Solace VMR.
 If you are using a different Solace message router configuration, adapt the instructions to match your configuration.

-The build instructions in this tutorial assume you are using a Linux shell.
-If your environment differs, adapt the instructions.

 ## Goals

 The goal of this tutorial is to understand the following: